Alonso-del-Arte/blackjack/README.md

 There is for now no option to split a pair, double down nor make an insurance bet.

+In 2025, I started taking some steps towards internationalization.
+A lot remains to be done.

 If you're interested in participating in Hacktoberfest 2025, see [CONTRIBUTING.md](CONTRIBUTING.md).
 Follow those guidelines to ensure not just that your contribution is accepted for Hacktoberfest, but also that it persists